omidfarhangnia/Type-Test-JS-Project/README.md

 ## Type Test Project
 ### Creator OMID FARHANGNIA ###
-- This is a project for using the javascript skills and working with Events , Timers , Functions and ...
+- This is a project for using the javascript skills and working with Events , Timers , local storage and ...
 - I Used Bootstrap for removing repeated css styles for my element.
 - This is not a responsive design
 ### discription ###